nunezpaul/MNIST/README.md

 2. Noise-regularization (make the model more robust to random noise)

+3. Auto-encoder (most guides of this don't show actual implementation.
+Will implement based on the basic model as multi-task learning)

-3. Mixture of Softmaxes (This shouldn't help but just for fun I'll implement) <br/>
+4. Mixture of Softmaxes (This shouldn't help but just for fun I'll implement) <br/>
     (https://arxiv.org/pdf/1711.03953.pdf)